thegetty/artistryinbronze/content/about.md

 {{< q-loc >}}

 Front cover: Herm of Dionysus (detail), 200–100 BC.
 Attributed to the workshop of Boëthos of Kalchedon.
 Bronze, copper, and stone.
 Malibu, J. Paul Getty Museum, Villa Collection, inv.
 79.AB.138

-Every effort has been made to contact the owners and photographers of objects reproduced here whose names do not appear in the captions.
-Anyone having further information concerning copyright holders is asked to contact Getty Publication so this information can be included.